 $ pkcs15-init --store-private-key testuser.key --label testuser_key \ --auth-id 01 --id 01 --pin 963214 Using reader with a card: Reader nameNote

 The value you specify for

---idmust be the same when storing your private key, and certificate.
-If you do not specify a value for
+--idmust be the same when storing your private key and storing your certificate in the next step.
+Specifying your own value for

 Store and label the certificate in the new slot on the smart card: